| Status: | Active, open to new members |

 APRIL: What do William Golding’s Lord of the Flies and Voltaire’s Candide have in common?

 MAY: April’s topic continued.
+Lord of the Flies produced some strong responses.

 We meet on the third Friday of the month at 11.30.